Search for a new neutral gauge boson produced in association with one or two b jets and decaying into a pair of muons in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Background estimation

 This method assumes that there is no signal in the CRs.
 In the benchmark model, signal contamination in the dimuon non-b-tagged regions has been tested and found to be negligible even with a signal ten times the expected exclusion cross section, because of the far higher background rates and lower signal acceptance, even for production with additional associated strange jets.
 Furthermore, any initial/final-state radiation or PDF effects cancel in the ratio of the regions of different lepton flavors by construction.
 In addition, a signal injection test into the dielecton b jet enriched CRs was conducted to demonstrate robustness against signal contamination for \PZpr scenarios with electron couplings (as discussed in Section \ref{sec:Results}).

 The main backgrounds depend on the associated jet multiplicity and dilepton mass.
 In general, \ttbar is the most relevant background at higher dilepton masses, while in the lower range, DY processes are dominant.
-A subdominant contribution from single top quark production is always present at either multiplicity, and rarer backgrounds, such as VV, contribute at the sub-percent level.
+A subdominant contribution from single top quark production is always present at either multiplicity, and rarer backgrounds, such as $\PV\PV$, contribute at the sub-percent level.
 Most of the DY background is in the 1-jet regions (${\approx}50\%$ DY, ${\approx}40\%$ \ttbar, ${\approx}10\%$ single top quark), while \ttbar~background aggregates preferably in the 2-jet regions (${\approx}20\%$ DY, ${\approx}75\%$ \ttbar, ${\approx}5\%$ single top quark).

 All backgrounds are estimated directly from data using the ABCD method rather than from simulations.
-In cross section measurements of DY production with one or two associated \PQb jets, discrepancies between simulations and data have been observed \cite{PhysRevD.105.092014}.
-Uncertainties in the bottom and strange quark PDF contributions would affect predictions for the relative rate of background processes, and thereby the background acceptance in regions with one to two associated \PQb jets.
+This is motivated because (i) in cross section measurements of DY production with one or two associated \PQb jets, discrepancies between simulations and data have been observed \cite{PhysRevD.105.092014}, and (ii) uncertainties in the bottom and strange quark PDF contributions would affect predictions for the relative rate of background processes, and thereby the background acceptance in regions with one to two associated \PQb jets.

 We utilize two types of \mll binning in this analysis.
 We use a flat 1\GeV binning for the background estimation based on CRs in data to improve the fit stability in the CRs.
 For the SRs, we use a binning scheme that progressively widens in 1\GeV steps, starting from 1\GeV and ending at 9\GeV, to match the width of the \PZpr boson mass resonance peak.
 This ensures sufficient resolution for limit setting while avoiding low counts per bin.
 The dilepton mass distribution is plotted as the number of events normalized by the bin width (Figs. \ref{fig:BgrClosure}-\ref{fig:SR2}).
 The bin widths are rounded down to the closest integer of the reconstructed \PZpr boson width in\GeV for a resonance at the corresponding \mll.
 The \mll locations at which the binning widens are: 136, 182, 224, 264, 299, 335, 363, and 395\GeV.